omegacoreFLL/PythFinder/README.md

 * our team's ``font`` '[graffitiyouthregular][5]' installed on your machine (used on the interface) ;
 <br />

-Now the instalation it's as easy as writing a command in the command prompt or in Visual Studio's terminal:
+Now the installation it's as easy as writing a command in the command prompt or in Visual Studio's terminal:

 ```bash
 pip install pythfinder